IcySnex/YouTubeMusicAPI/README.md

 ## Shelves
 In the usage samples you may have noticed there are two ways to search for something via this Wrapper - directly for the items or the "shelf".\
 But what is a shelf?
 The internal YouTube Music API returns so called "shelves" when searching.
 A shelf is like a container for search results like songs, videos etc.\
 Each shelf has a kind which says what items it contains for example "Songs".
-A Shelf is also connected to the sent request so it contains properties like "Query" or "Params" which help identify the initial request used for the search.
+A Shelf is also contains the 'Next Continuation Token' which is useful if you want to dynamically load more search results (e.g. when scrolling on a page).

 If all of this sounds kind of useless to you, dont worry!
-You can just use the search method with a generic type `SearchAsync<IShelfItem>()` instead.\
+You can just use the search method with a generic type `SearchAsync<IShelfItem>()` instead, this also contains a property to limit the search result so you dont have to manually implement that with the 'Next Continuation Token'.\
 This handles all the shelf stuff in the background and returns a list of all your search results.

 ---